H4m5t3r/Keskustelufoorumi/documentation/Installation guide.md

 If you open a web browser and go to `http://localhost:5000/` you you should see the starting page with a greeting message.

 ## Setting up the app
-Once the app is running you have to set up the administrator account and create the default message category "No category".

-**IMPORTANT: The administrator account is defined as the account with the ID 1, which means that the first account that is created automatically becomes the administrator.
-You can set the name and username to whatever you want but make sure that you do not create any other accounts before this account has been created.
-The same goes for the default category "No category".**

-To create the administrator account, click on the "Create an account" link in the upper right corner on the chat forum.
-Fill in the account details and click on "Create account".

-After creating the admin account you can sign in using the details you just created the administrator account with.
-To create the default message category, click on "Add a category" on the top bar.
-Write "No category" in the text field and click on "Add a new category".
-This "category" will not appear in the list below the category form so to make sure it was added, click on "Add a message" on the top bar.
-If the default category was successfully created it should appear as an alternative in the category field.
+Once the app is running you can log in with the administrator account's login details.
+This account is created automatically as well as a default message category called "No category".
+You can find the administrator account's login details on the project's [front page](https://github.com/H4m5t3r/Keskustelufoorumi).
+Note that you should change the password after logging in if you plan to use the app with other people since anyone with the password can access the administrator account.
+Once you have signed in this can be done by clicking on "Change password" in the upper right corner.

 ## Using the app
 If you completed the steps listed above you should now have set up the application successfully and can start using it.
 For more information, please refer to the [user manual](https://github.com/H4m5t3r/Keskustelufoorumi/blob/master/documentation/User%20manual.md).